DNS for emails

 Strict servers may check FQDN -> IP and IP -> FQDN match (e.g., Postfix: reject_unknown_client_hostname).

-In short, configure the PTR record to the mail server doamin.
-Unlike the other DNS records, you can’t access PTR record because it’s under the control of your server or internet service provider.
+In short, configure a PTR record for your mail server domain.
+Unlike the other DNS records, you can’t access the PTR record because it’s under the control of your server or Internet Service Provider (ISP).
 Check if you can change PTR record or use the given FQDN as your mail server name.